mahilab/MEL/README.md

 cmake .. -G "Visual Studio 15 2017 Win64" -DQUANSER=ON -DMAHIEXOII=ON
 ```
 This generates a `.sln` file for MEL with Quanser hardware and MAHI Exo-II classes.
 The `.sln` can then be opened and compiled with Visual Studio, or built from an MSVC Developer Command Prompt using the command `msbuild MEL.sln`.

+#### CMake Options

+MEL provides the following options when building with CMake:

+* `-DNI_X64=ON` adds MEL implementations for NI Intel x64 hardware (e.g. cRIO), and sets the compiler to NI's GNU/Linux cross-compiler
+* `-DNI_ARM=ON` adds MEL implementations for NI hardware (e.g. myRIO), and sets the compiler to NI's GNU/Linux cross-compiler
+* `-DQUANSER=ON` adds MEL implementations for Quanser hardware (Q8 USB, Q2 USB, etc.) and statically links MEL to QUARC
+* `-DOPENWRIST=ON` adds OpenWrist classes to MEL
+* `-DMAHIEXOII=ON` adds MAHI Exo-II classes to MEL and includes Eigen as a dependency
+* `-DEXAMPLES=ON` builds all MEL example executables which are compatible with the platform, compiler, and any of the options above which are specified

 ## Creating Projects for MEL